dart-lang/language/accepted/2.17/enhanced-enums/feature-specification.md

 1.6, 2022-01-27: Disallow overriding `index` or conflicting with `values`.
 1.7, 2022-02-16: Disallow overriding `operator==` and `hashCode` too.
 1.8, 2022-03-08: Make it explicit that an enum constructor cannot use the new super-parameters.
+1.9, 2023-01-13: Adjust the grammar to allow enum entry using `new` to specify a constructor.